Alluxio/alluxio/docs/en/operation/StressBench.md

     <tr>
         <td>path</td>
         <td>No default, Required</td>
-        <td>the Ufs Path to write temporary data in</td>
+        <td>the UFS Path to write temporary data in</td>
     </tr>
     <tr>
         <td>use-mount-conf</td>
         <td>false</td>
-        <td>If true, attempt to load the ufs configuration from an existing mount point to read/write to the base path, it will override the configuration specified through --conf parameter</td>
+        <td>If true, attempt to load the UFS configuration from an existing mount point to read/write to the base path, it will override the configuration specified through --conf parameter</td>
     </tr>
     <tr>
         <td>conf</td>